akikl/Standard-Bank-Data-Science-Virtual-Experience-Programme/readme.md

 - `Task_2SNB.ipynb`: The Jupyter Notebook file containing the code and instructions for Task 2.
 - `data/`: This directory contains the dataset used in the notebook.
-- `ppt/`: This directory contains presentation of this project.
+- `template.pptx`: This file contains presentation of this project.

 ## Getting Started